ngx-metaui/rules/README.md

 Build for first time:

 ```
-    npm run build
+    npm run build.packages
 ```
-* This command assembles and copies necessary assets to the app directory.
-Once you run it then you can use regular `ng build`
+* This command assembles and copies necessary libraries to the dist directory.
+Once you run it then you can use regular `ng build playground`

 Run development web server:

 ```
-    ng serve
+    ng serve playground
 ```

 Now access [http://localhost:4200/play][1]